nealcaren/fightordie/_build/html/_sources/Volumes/16/05/work_of_a_mob.md

 All of the facts outlined above, including the names of mob leaders and participants, were given in a memorandum presented by the investigator on July 10 to Governor Hugh M. Dorsey.
 Governor Dorsey received the information gladly and has promised to take action on the evidence submitted.
 In a message addressed to the Georgia legislature on July 3, 1918, Governor Dorsey denounced mob violence in strong terms, saying:

-> Mob violence should be suppressed, and by State authorities.
-> &nbsp;
-> If this is not done, it is very probable that Federal intervention will not be long delayed.
+> Mob violence should be suppressed, and by State authorities.    <p> If this is not done, it is very probable that Federal intervention will not be long delayed.

 ______________
 *Citation:* White, Walter F. 1918.
 "The Work of a Mob." *The Crisis*.
 16(5):221&ndash;223.